swapnilkharecodiant/todolist/README.md

     │       └── list.blade.php

 ### License
-To Do List is licensed under the TEST license.
+To Do List is licensed under the MIT license.
 Enjoy!